aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 yet_another_chapter_fragment.html
 ```

-In addition to the `mybook.html` file and html files for each chapter, there are fragment files for each chapter that contain the content of the html body and also stylesheet and image directories.
+In addition to the `mybook.html` file and html files for each chapter, there are generated fragment files for each chapter that contain only the content of the html body.

+There is also a stylesheet directory and a symlink to the images directory in the parent directory.
+This is where you can make updates to change the style and media content of your book that are references from the generated html files.

+The html directory content for an article is similar.

-We can then view the `mybook.html` file from our local `./html` directory, by using a web browser to open the file.
+We can view the `mybook.html` file from our local `./html` directory, by using a web browser to open the file.

 ## Serving generated html files